Road Safety Manual

 Note: $ = low cost; $$ = medium cost; $$$=high cost.

-The following four case studies, from Puerto Rico, Portugal and Slovakia all show example of the effective use of interventions to improve safety.
+The following case studies from Puerto Rico, Portugal, Slovakia, Italy and Hungary all show examples of the effective use of interventions to improve safety.

 Case Study - Puerto Rico: Crash Cushions